datdenkikniet/aht10-programs/README.md

 #AHT10 sysfs driver and i2c-dev based userland program
+The AHT10 is a relatively cheap temperature and humidity sensor.

 aht10-driver contains the files needed to build a simple sysfs driver for the AHT10.